Is Politeness Driving Your Brand Off the Boredom Cliff?

 It would be a gross understatement to say social media is a game-changer with respect to consumer behavior.

-While social media arguably impacts all levels of the consumer decision model, there are two areas in particular that it disproportionately affects: Information Search and Post-Purchase Evaluation.
+While social media impacts all levels of the consumer decision model, there are two parts in particular that it disproportionately affects: